-This article discusses the need for retail banks to continue moving forward with their digital transformation in the age of COVID-19 and explains why cryptography (when done right) can be a key enabler of a successful self-disruption process.
+This article discusses the need for retail banks to continue moving forward with their digital transformation in the post-COVID age and explains why cryptography (when done right) can be a key enabler of a successful self-disruption process.

-At a time when retail banking was already facing the challenges of circling its wagons and shifting its existing business and operating models, the COVID-19 pandemic has proven itself as the ultimate disrupter with its true damage not truly known as of yet.
+At a time when retail banking was already facing the challenges of circling its wagons and shifting its existing business and operating models, the COVID pandemic has proven itself as the ultimate disrupter, with its real damage not truly known as of yet.

-Not only is this industry facing competition from newcomers to the banking sector, but now it must deal with an uncertain global economy and other sobering economic realities and losses that appeared to be signaling the real possibility of a recession unlike others dating back to the Great Depression.
+Not only is the banking industry facing competition from newcomers, but now it must deal with an uncertain global economy and other sobering economic realities and losses that appeared to be signaling the real possibility of a recession, unlike others dating back to the Great Depression.

 While the pandemic setback has been a major bump on the road to streamlining business and operating models as banks move forward with their digital transformation, it is not a sign to ease up.

-Now, more than ever, it is more important for retail banks to self-disrupt as they adjust to the “new normal.”
+Now, more than ever, it is more important for Commercial banks to self-disrupt as they adjust to the “new normal.”

-Retail banks must create a solid digital strategy, revamp their core processes, and implement the right IT infrastructure to:
+Retail banks must continue to enhance their digital strategies, revamp their core processes, and implement the right IT infrastructure to:

 - Reduce business risk